akabor/atm-machine/README.md

 ## Installation

 Download all files to the same location on your computer.
 Navigate to the folder location in your terminal and host a local server to run the program.
-Alternatively, click the link at the top of this README file.
+Alternatively, click the "ATM Machine" link at the top of this README file.

 ## Roadmap